 - Teamwork.
 When team members listen to each other they are better able to share ideas and solve problems.

 - Decision Making.
 Making the best possible decisions requires knowing all of the available information, and in order to know all of the information you need to listen to it and absorb it.

 - Managing and Supervising.
 Mangers need to listen with empathy, compassion and respect.
 This will allow employees to feel valued and trusted.

 - Customer Service.
 Listening patiently and helping the customer fully express their issue can provide the extra insight needed to answer questions and solve problems in a way to satisfy the customer.

 - Sales.
 Listening to a customer’s needs before you start talking about the sale can provide the information you need to tailor your presentation to the client/customer.

 - Negotiation.
 If you listen with an open mind, you can find clues as to what terms the other party will and won’t accept.

-Learning to Listen helps teams discover how to achieve immediate and lasting results through the art of effective listening.
+HRDQ’s Learning to Listen assessment and workshop help teams achieve immediate and lasting performance improvement through the art of effective listening.